 - 1 large clove garlic, minced

-- Sun-dried tomatoes, about 2 Tbsp chopped
+- Sun-dried tomatoes, about 2 Tbsp chopped (optional)

-- 3 oz goat cheese
+- 2 oz (56 g) goat cheese

 Use a spatula to lift up the spinach mixture along the sides of the pan to let egg mixture flow underneath.

-Although the pan may be out of the oven for a few minutes, the handle is still very hot.
+Although the pan may be out of the oven for a few minutes, the handle is still very hot!
 To keep from accidentally picking it up by the handle while hot (speaking from experience, ouch!) take a piece of ice and melt it against the pan's handle to cool it down.

-Cut into quarters to serve.
-Serves four.
+Cut into wedges to serve.